-Unfortunately, many writers sit down and think they can write in entire book without planning.
+Many writers sit down and think they can write an entire book without planning.
 They think the whole story will unreel in their mind like a movie.
-This is particularly true with Christian writers who feel that they are writing the words God wants them to say.
+This is particularly true with Christian writers who feel they are writing the words God wants them to say.

 Key Tool: Trello (Free with paid options)

 Trello is an online tool that enables you to create “boards” which represent your book.
 Then, you set columns for each chapter.
 Add “blocks to each column that represents the heading or subheadings in the chapter.
 In fiction, these might be scenes.
 In nonfiction, these might be steps in a process.

 The genius of this is that you can move columns and blocks around in any way you wish to reorganize and clarify your thoughts.
 You can add labels, checklists and due dates to columns and blocks.

 Importantly, you can attach your research, such as text snippets, web links, images and videos to every block.

 Trello allows you to create the road map you need for your book or article.
 You don’t eliminate spontaneity because you can take all the side trips you want.
 But Trello allows you to create a writing framework so you can return to it if you get lost.

 Both fiction and nonfiction requires research.
 Some people do it as they write.
 They see they need some quote or fact and they abandon their writing to find what they need.

 Serious writers know this is a form of self-sabotage.
 You want to collect all your resources before you start writing.
 If you find you need certain information, you don’t stop and look.
 You keep writing.
 You don’t let anything interrupt your flow.
 You put a unique symbol you can search–I use !X4–and you return to it after your writing session is over.
 You always want to separate research from writing.
 They are distinct processes and should not be mixed.

 Key Tool: iSeek.com (Free) You may see iSeek.ai, but “ai” is their business information.
 Stick with iSeek.com.